Getting Ready for an Indefinite StayiStockphoto

 Get to Know your Host Culture

-To know the culture of your host country means to immerse in it.
-There is a lot to discover about the history, social customs, national holidays, festivities and traditions of your host country.
+To know the culture of your host country means to immerse yourself in it.
+No matter what corner of the earth you end up in, there will be a lot to discover about the history, social customs, national holidays, festivities and traditions of your host country.

 Plan for the Future